clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/web-server-install.rst

 .. _web-server-install:

-Create a Clear Linux\* based web server
+Create a |CL-ATTR| based web server
 #######################################

-This tutorial shows you how to create a LAMP server using |CLOSIA| and how to use phpMyAdmin\* to manage an associated database.
+This tutorial shows you how to create a :abbr:`LAMP (Linux, Apache, MySQL, PHP)` server using |CL-ATTR| and how to use phpMyAdmin\* to manage an associated database.

 In order to create a web server using |CL| as the host OS, your host system must be running |CL|.
 This tutorial assumes you have successfully installed